dassored/dassored/README.md

-# CyberSentinel Academy: Empowering Digital Guardians internet of Tomorrow
+# CyberSentinel Academy: Elevating Protectors for the Cyberespace

 ## 🚀 About Me